mahfuzar175/weather-app/README.md

 This is a single-page weather application built with React.js that allows users to search for a location and view its current weather information.

+## Live Link

+You can access the live version of the Weather App [here](https://weather-app175.netlify.app/).

 ## Requirements

 - Node.js (v14.0.0 or newer)